Stahlz/CertWatcher/README.md

 This makes two cron entries:
 1) To restart the script every 24 Hours.
-2) To send you an email every 24 hours with a list of Phishing sites to check out.
+2) To send you an email on your hourly interval with a list of Phishing sites to check out.

-It's currently set for every 24 hours, in future versions i will add the ability to set the alerting delay.

 ```shell
 cd /opt/